-This helpful brochure produced by The Lighthouse Guild is available in both English and Spanish and provides an easy-to-read, downloadable booklet for both patients and their caregivers:
+The Lighthouse Guild has produced a brochure available in both English and Spanish and provides an easy-to-read, downloadable booklet for both patients and their caregivers:

 For an appointment at The Eye Center at Southern College of Optometry’s Low Vision Services, call 722-3276.

 If you’ve never known someone visually impaired, you may not understand the wide range of visual impairment faced by patients.
 Some visual impairment issues may be caused by disease, while others can be triggered by accidents or traumatic brain injuries.